 - 102. Overspray occurs when - (a) pesticide is directly applied outside the target area - (b) too much pesticide is applied - (c) liquids are mixed incorrectly and misapplied - 103.
 Factors that affect drift include - (a) droplet size, wind speed, temperature and humidity - (b) tractor speed, type of nozzle used and formulation - (c) neither of the above - 104.
 A temperature inversion is when - (a) the soil and/or crop surface temperature exceeds 85 degrees - (b) a layer of warm air is sandwiched between layers of cold air - (c) wind speeds usually exceed 20 mph - 105.
 Droplet size is the most important factor affecting the potential for spray drift.
-Which of the following factors affect droplet size? - (a) Spray pressure, nozzle & spray rate - (b) Formulation, mix tank & type of tractor - (c) Spray equipment, temperature and wind
+Which of the following factors affect droplet size? - (a) Same and share a set of the second set of th - (a) Spray pressure, nozzle & spray rate - (b) Formulation, mix tank & type of tractor - (c) Spray equipment, temperature and wind